mentalfaculty/LLVS/README.md

 [https://testflight.apple.com/join/nMfzRxt4](https://testflight.apple.com/join/nMfzRxt4)

-## Some Simple Examples
+## Quick Start

+This section gets you up and running as fast as possible with a iOS app that syncs via CloudKit.

+### Add a Store Coordinator

+### Store Some Data

+### Fetch Data

+### Add an Exchange for Cloud Sync
+Configure CloudKit

+### Sync

+## A Bit More Depth

-This section shows simple code for getting started, and provides a means to better understand the framework, and where it fits in to your toolkit.
+This section presents simple code for basic operations with LLVS.
+It provides a means to better understand the framework, and where it fits in to your toolkit.

-### Creating a Store
+### Creating a StoreCoordinator

 Creating a versioned store on a single device is as simple as passing in a directory URL.